 Best Spots To Go Hiking In The Balkans

 Nowhere else in Europe is it as easy to immerse yourself into the wilderness while on a beach holiday as it is in the Balkans.
 If, however, you are specifically looking for an outdoorsy vacation destination, you should pick up your best backpack, strap on your comfiest travel shoes and check out the best-hiking destinations in the Balkans below.

 Durmitor National Park, Montenegro

 Both a UNESCO World Heritage Site and a national park, the Durmitor massif lies in northwestern Montenegro and consists of towering mountain ranges, deep valleys, and beautiful mountain lakes.
 Surrounded by canyons on three sides, including the Tara River Canyon (Europe’s deepest ravine), the park offers world-class hiking opportunities.

-The landscapes in this part of the Balkans are truly breathtaking.
-Their variety in elevation and vegetation results in plenty of hiking options, ranging from easy walks to challenging overnight treks.
+The landscapes in this part of the Balkans are genuinely breathtaking.
+Their variety in elevation and vegetation results in many hiking options, ranging from easy walks to challenging overnight treks.
 Most trails in Durmitor National Park begin at Crno Lake, which lies a 40-minute walk from the town of Žabljak, the park’s main gateway.
-Hikes typically include mountain meadows, valleys, forests and barren mountain slopes.
+Hikes typically include mountain meadows, valleys, forests, and barren mountain slopes.

 Accursed Mountains, Montenegro, Albania & Kosovo